ggrossetie/asciidoctor-web-pdf/README.md

 Asciidoctor PDF has support for LaTeX-style mathematical equations (via [MathJax](https://www.mathjax.org/)) and syntax highlighting (via [highlight.js](https://highlightjs.org/)).
 Many more features can be added by importing an existing JavaScript or CSS framework.

-## Install globally via npm
+## Install globally using npm

 You need [Node.js](https://nodejs.org) installed on your machine to install and run Asciidoctor PDF.
-To install Asciidoctor PDF, open a terminal and type:
+To install Asciidoctor PDF package globally, open a terminal and type:

     $ npm i -g asciidoctor asciidoctor-pdf